 Glossy, plain or patterned tiles in bathroom, kitchen, or other living space of a home, are prone to dust and stains.
-This makes it essential for every homeowner to know how to clean the floor and wall tiles.
+This makes it essential for every homeowner to know how to clean the floor and wall tiles and prevent grout haze.

-People will suggest that you can clean tiles with water and vinegar once a week to keep them shining, but we’d say there are many other ways that you can try.
+People will suggest that you can clean tiles with water and sponge once a week to keep them shining, but we’d say there are many other ways that you can try.

-Here are some simple and easy DIY tile cleaning hacks that’ll help you make your tiled floor and walls look new again.
+Here are some simple tile grout cleaning hacks that’ll help you make your tiled floor and walls look new again.

-How to Clean Tiles and Grout Using Bleach/Hydrogen Peroxide
+How to Clean Tile Grout Using Bleach/Hydrogen Peroxide

-Begin by spraying a small quantity of Hydrogen Peroxide solution over the tiles and let it sit for a couple of hours.
-Later scrub and clean it off with a brush, mop or a wet cloth and leave your floor looking sparklingly clean.
+Begin with spraying a small quantity of Hydrogen Peroxide solution over the tiles and let it sit for a couple of hours.
+Later scrub it with a brush and clean it off with a mop or wet cloth and restore the sparkling clean look of your floor.

 Adding baking soda to the solution will further improve the cleaning performance without causing any damage to the tile surface.
 The combination of baking soda and Hydrogen Peroxide is very effective and is perfect for removing old stains.